deleSerna/deleSerna.github.io/_posts/2024-10-22-virtual_threads.markdown

-Version: 1.95.3 (Universal)
-Commit: f1a4fb101478ce6ec82fe9627c43efbf9e98c813
-Date: 2024-11-13T14:50:04.152Z
-Electron: 32.2.1
-ElectronBuildId: 10427718
-Chromium: 128.0.6613.186
-Node.js: 20.18.0
-V8: 12.8.374.38-electron.0
-OS: Darwin x64 23.0.0---
+---
 layout: post
-title:  "Virtual threads overview"
+title:  "Virtual threads overview - not a 101"
-date:   2024-10-22 16:51:10 +01
+date:   2024-12-25 06:30:10 +02
-categories: java, virtual threads,
+categories: java, virtual threads, pinning, carrier thread, platform thread
-published: false
+published: true
 ---
+**Disclaimer**: Do not use this write up as a 101 source for virtual threads but instead read it once you have read other 101 write ups about it to clarify some of your lingering questions in your mind afterwards.
- Virtual thread is originally introduced as a preview feature in Java 19 as part of [JEP 425][jep-425] and has added as a stable feature in Java 21.
+ Virtual thread is originally introduced as a preview feature in Java 19 as part of [JEP 425](https://openjdk.org/jeps/425) and has added as a stable feature in Java 21.
+ Some key points to note down are -
- - It is not inherentally fast compared to normal java thread (aka platform thread).
+ - It is not inherentally fast compared to normal java thread (will call it as `platform thread` from here onwards).
  - Only useful, if tasks are mix of CPU and IO bound.
 If it is CPU bound then  it wont be better than platform threads.
- - It shhould not be pooled as it's only meant to use for some short lived synchronous tasks.
+ - It should not be pooled as it's only meant to use for some short lived synchronous tasks.

 **Limiting factors of current threads in java are**
   - The number of available threads are limited because the JDK implements threads as wrappers around operating system (OS)